Black Friday 2018 sound bars deals available now: Vizio for $110, Polk with Alexa for $200

 Vizio SB36512-F: $350 (save $150)

 It's only just arrived in stores, but Vizio's first Atmos sound bar is already on sale for Black Friday.
 At $350 at Best Buy it's almost the cheapest you're going to see a sound bar like this for a very long time.
-Sadly Costco's $300 deal is now sold out.
+Sadly Costco's $300 deal and Best Buy's $350 offer are both now sold out.

 The Klipsch R-10B debuted back in 2014 and while we fell in love with the sound -- it beat out our sentimental favorite, the Pioneer SP-SB23W -- we didn't love the $600 price tag.
 Now, the Klipsch is on sale for half price and is $100 cheaper than the Pioneer, making it enormously recommendable.